-If you find yourself visiting Fairbanks, Alaska and are looking for something quiet and relaxing, than a visit to the Chena Hot Springs may just be what you’re looking for to add variety to your Alaska vacation.
+If you find yourself visiting Fairbanks, Alaska and are looking for something quiet and relaxing than a visit to the Chena Hot Springs may just be what you’re looking for to add variety to your Alaska vacation.

-Set in the back of the quiet and vast Chena River State Recreation Area and only a 60 minute drive from downtown Fairbanks, is the unincorporated property of Chena Hot Springs Resort.
+Set in the back of the quiet and vast Chena River State Recreation Area and only a 60-minute drive from downtown Fairbanks is the unincorporated property of Chena Hot Springs Resort.

 Knowing all of this, we decided to check out the Chena River Recreational Area and spend a weekend away at the Chena Hot Springs Resort while we were based in Fairbanks during our Spring road trip through Alaska.

-This 3.5-mile loop trail with outstanding valley views and rock formations, before venturing to the end of the road for a 2 night stay at the Chena Hot Springs Resort.
+This 3.5-mile loop trail has outstanding valley views and rock formations, the perfect stop before venturing to the end of the road for a 2-night stay at the Chena Hot Springs Resort.

-Where to Stay – Chena Hot Springs Resort
+Staying at the Chena Hot Springs Resort

 It offers a newly built lodge with comfortable and modern rooms, cabins for rent, yurts and camping spaces to travelers that wish to visit.
-It also offers a cafe/coffee shop and restaurant with bar as dining options.
+It also offers a cafe/coffee shop and restaurant with a bar as dining options.

-The hot springs are at the center of a 40-square-mile geothermal area that produces a steady stream of 165 degree water at all times of the year.
+The hot springs are at the center of a 40-square-mile geothermal area that produces a steady stream of 165-degree water at all times of the year.
 Yes, even in those Alaskan cold months.

 The greenhouse, like the springs, and the resort are also heated 100% with geothermal energy.
 You can take daily tours to learn all about how the resort uses the natural geothermal activity to operate a sustainable property.

 Soaking in the Chena Hot Springs

 Upon entering, you will be greeted at the main desk of the hot springs recreation area where you pay or show your credit from the hotel to enjoy the hot springs recreation area.

 Chena Hot Springs Pricing